bonheur15/boot-api-ui/README.md

 - `styles`: Contains the stylesheets for the application.
 - `templates`: Contains the templates for the application's routes and components.

-## Changes

-This project has been customized with the following changes:

-- An instance initializer has been added to animate the gear icon on the welcome page.
-- A GitHub logo has been added to the `public` directory.

 ## Prerequisites

 You will need the following things properly installed on your computer.